mayaashok/Maya-Ashok-Saniya-Kalamkar-P1/README.md

 );

 CREATE USER dbuser1@localhost identified by '!dbuser1!';
+Use plannerdb;
 grant all privileges on plannerdb to dbuser1@localhost;
 flush privileges;

-GRANT ALL PRIVILEGES ON _._ TO dbuser1@localhost REQUIRE NONE WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO dbuser1@localhost REQUIRE NONE WITH GRANT OPTION;